PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Bottom Line

-Key West offers world-class kayaking that rivals any destination I've paddled.
-Whether you're gliding through mysterious mangrove tunnels, watching dolphins play in crystal-clear waters, or paddling under a canopy of stars in a glowing kayak, you'll create memories that last a lifetime.
+Key West consistently ranks among the best places to kayak in the U.S. for its unique combination of crystal-clear water, abundant wildlife, and accessible mangrove ecosystems.
+Whether you're gliding through mysterious mangrove tunnels, watching dolphins play in the backcountry, or paddling under a canopy of stars in a bioluminescent kayak, you'll create memories that last a lifetime.